 Bandwidth

-Bandwidth measures how much data is being transferred from your website’s server to people’s computers.
+Bandwidth measures how much data is transferred from your website’s server to people’s computers.
 If lots of people visit your website, it’ll use more bandwidth.

 Whether you opt for Bluehost vs GoDaddy, you’ll have unlimited bandwidth—even on their cheapest plans.